dagger/dagger/docs/unxpq-index.md

 displayed_sidebar: '0.3'
 ---

-# Introduction to Dagger
+# Introduction

-## What is Dagger?

-Dagger is a cross-platform CI/CD engine with 3 defining features:
+Dagger is a cross-platform CI/CD engine with three defining features:

 1. Portable.
 Your pipelines run in containers so you get the same behavior on your local machine and in your CI environment.
 2. Scriptable.
 Develop pipelines in Go, Typescript, Python, or even a shell script.
-No niche language or proprietary YAML required.
+No niche language or proprietary YAML is required.
 3. Extensible.
 Each pipeline has an API.
 Pipelines can be shared and reused across projects, teams or the entire community.

 ```mermaid